ankitagrahari/Scheduler/README.md

 # Scheduler
-Spring Scheduler with dynamically scheduling jobs
+Objective is to create a Spring Scheduler with dynamically scheduling jobs

-Rest APIs to schedule certain jobs/tasks using this Spring Scheduler.
+It provides rest api's to schedule certain jobs/tasks using this Spring Scheduler, which will allow other projects to use this service inside their microservices without any change/addition to the existing microservices.